Áo dài: Criticism

 Áo dài is the traditional attire of Vietnam, considered a symbol of the graceful and elegant beauty of Vietnamese women.
 However, besides the praises, áo dài it is met with criticism from some.
 One of the most common criticisms of áo dài is excessive modernisation.
 In recent years, the modernised type has become very popular, with a variety of styles, materials, and colors.
 However, some people believe that excessive modernisation has eroded the "traditional beauty" of áo dài.
 They believe that áo dài should keep its traditional style, material, and color, in order to enhance the gentle and elegant beauty of Vietnamese women.
 Another criticism of áo dài is the wearing of áo dài in a way that is seen as offensive.
 In recent years, there have been many cases of celebrities being criticized for wearing "offensive" áo dài.
 They were accused of using áo dài to show off their bodies, causing offense to the viewer.
 In addition, áo dài is also criticized as being incompatible with modern life. Áo dài is a traditional costume designed to be worn on formal occasions and festivals.
 However, in modern life, many people believe that áo dài is not suitable for everyday activities, such as going to school, going to work, going out, etc.

 Similar garments

-The áo dài is also similar in appearance to the cheongsam, both consisting of a long robe with side splits on both sides of the robe, with one of the main differences typically being the height of the side split.
+The áo dài is similar in appearance to the cheongsam, both consisting of a long robe with side splits on both sides of the robe, with one of the main differences typically being the height of the side split.

-Áo dài is similar in appearance to the shalwar kameez and kurta of as India and Pakistan as they are both forms of clothing consisting of a long split tunic worn over trousers.
+Áo dài is also similar in appearance to the shalwar kameez and kurta of as India and Pakistan as well, for they are both forms of clothing consisting of a long split tunic worn over trousers.
 The main difference is that the áo dài usually has a row of buttons that cross from the neck down to the hips while the rest of the garments have a row of buttons in the front.